InaFPedersen/DesignPatterns/Behavioral/Strategy/README.md

 ## Use case
-You can use this pattern when many related classes differ only in their behavior, not in their interface.</br>
+You can use this pattern when many related classes differ only in their behavior, not in their interface.
 Strategies provide a way to configure a class with one of many behaviors, as we have seen with our three different export service implementations.</br>
 </br>
 You can also use it when you need different variants of an algorithm, which you want to be able to switch at runtime, an export algorithm to three different forms, for example.</br>
 </br>
-Another good use case is when your algorithm uses data, code or dependencies that the clients shouldn't know about. </br>
+Another good use case is when your algorithm uses data, code or dependencies that the clients shouldn't know about.
-Imagine that exporting to a proprietary format needs some additional configuration or properties.</br>
+Imagine that exporting to a proprietary format needs some additional configuration or properties.
-The clients don't need to know about this or be allowed to change it. </br>
+The clients don't need to know about this or be allowed to change it.
 When they are working on an interface, they don't know about these, they only know about the export method existing.</br>
 </br>
 Lastly, use it when a class defines many different behaviors which appear as a bunch of conditional statements in its methods. </br>